What is macular telangiectasia?

 How is macular telangiectasia treated?

 There are no specific treatments for the underlying degenerative changes, although most patients do well.
-There is a small chance of new blood vessel growth below the retina (choroidal neovascularization) that can cause more severe central vision problems.
+There is a small chance of new blood vessel growth below the retina (macular neovascularization) that can cause more severe central vision problems.
 Patients are therefore asked to check their vision regularly with an Amsler grid and see their eye doctor emergently if any changes develop.
 This can be treated in a similar manner as for patients with wet age-related macular degeneration.